"Let us protect with love all that God has given us"

 Pupils with disabilities

-We continue to endeavour to meet the needs of our pupils with disabilities within the school environment through our school Access Plan and Equalities Scheme.
+We continue to meet the needs of our pupils with disabilities within the school environment through our school Access Plan and Equalities Scheme.
 All facilities at St Joseph’s Catholic Primary School are accessible through the main door, which does not need a ramp.
 The school has a toilet for the disabled off the main spine corridor in UKS2.

-All of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs.
+We endeavour to ensure that, where safe and appropriate, all of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs.

 All pupils are encouraged to go on our school trips, including our residential trips.